halkyonio/tap/TCE-README.md

 curl $URL:$PORT
 hello world
 ```
-To cleanup the example, simply
+To clean up the example, simply delete it
 ```bash
 kapp delete -a example
 ```